-- Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets - Engaging with internal & external stakeholders in determining how services and other courses of action should be planned and delivered - Considering and monitoring risks facing each partner when working collaboratively, including shared risks - Ensuring arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to changing circumstances - Establishing appropriate key performance indicators as part of the planning process in order to identify how the performance of services and projects is to be measured - Ensuring capacity exists to generate the information required to review service quality regularly - Preparing budgets in accordance with objectives, strategies and the medium term financial plan - Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy

-Optimising achievement of intended outcomes

-- Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints - Ensuring the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage
+Core Principle Sub Principles D. Determining the interventions necessary to optimise the achievement of the intended outcomes Local government achieves its intended outcomes by providing a mixture of legal, regulatory, and practical interventions (courses of action).
+Determining the right mix of these courses of action is a critically important strategic choice that local government has to make to ensure intended outcomes are achieved.
+They need robust decision-making mechanisms to ensure that their defined outcomes can be achieved in a way that provides the best trade-off between the various types of resource inputs while still enabling effective and efficient operations.
+Decisions made need to be reviewed frequently to ensure that achievement of outcomes is optimised.
+Determining the interventions Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and associated risks.
+Therefore ensuring best value is achieved however services are provided Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts Planning interventions Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets Engaging with internal & external stakeholders in determining how services and other courses of action should be planned and delivered Considering and monitoring risks facing each partner when working collaboratively, including shared risks Ensuring arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to changing circumstances Establishing appropriate key performance indicators as part of the planning process in order to identify how the performance of services and projects is to be measured Ensuring capacity exists to generate the information required to review service quality regularly Preparing budgets in accordance with objectives, strategies and the medium term financial plan Informing medium and long term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy Optimising achievement of intended outcomes Ensuring the medium term financial strategy integrates and balances service priorities, affordability and other resource constraints Ensuring the medium term financial strategy sets the context for ongoing decisions on significant deliver